A hand holds a jet black Kintsugi tea bowl Orion showcasing gold lines and blue glass in a wabi-sabi pottery style.

 In today's society, perfection is often emphasized.
 However, Kintsugi represents an opposing viewpoint.
 It teaches us to accept imperfection rather than striving for perfection, and to find new beauty and value within it.
 This resonates with self-acceptance and emotional healing, a crucial concept that modern people may be forgetting.

-The Message of Kintsugi: A Symbol of Rebirth and Hope
+The Healing Power of Kintsugi: Resilience, Rebirth and Hope

 Kintsugi's significance extends beyond the physical restoration of objects; it also carries the meaning of rebirth and hope.